HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 **Best Practices**

-The Lighthouse [best practices](https://web.dev/lighthouse-best-practices/) try to ensure that web pages are following best practices for the web, for a variety of different metrics, for example, supporting HTTPS, no errors logged in the console, and more.
+The Lighthouse [best practices](https://web.dev/lighthouse-best-practices/) try to ensure that web pages are following best practices for the web, for a variety of different metrics, such as supporting HTTPS, no errors logged in the console, and more.

 {{ figure_markup(
   image="lighthouse-best-practices.png",